PLC-Programmer/0-1_knapsack_DP_top-down_diff_lang/README.md

 ![plot](./diagrams_svg/lang1_WEIGHTS100_Xu_Xu.svg)

-...this test case is omitted from these diagrams:
+...this test case is omitted from the diagrams of the individual programming languages:

 ![plot](./diagrams_svg/python.svg)